Solar Technical Assistance Team

-A quick response component — In partnership with Lawrence Berkeley National Laboratory (LBNL), NREL provides quick response technical assistance to state and local governments on matters that require solar market expertise to either answer a time-sensitive question or to provide expert testimony on policy best practices.
-The STAT program is designed to answer questions within eight hours.
-To request assistance through this program, please email your request form to email@example.com.
+State solar technical assistance—NREL provides direct technical assistance to state and local governments on matters that require solar market expertise to either answer a time-sensitive question or to provide expert testimony on policy best practices.

-An online educational component —The STAT program provides information on solar technologies, resources, and the role that state and local governments play in supporting the development of those resources to achieve their economic, environmental, and/or energy security goals.
+Do-it-yourself online education—The STAT program provides information on solar technologies, resources, and the role that state and local governments play in supporting the development of those resources to achieve their economic, environmental, and/or energy security goals.
 For reference, review the past STAT Webinar topics.

 The STAT Network is a project of the U.S. Department of Energy (DOE) SunShot Initiative that is implemented in partnership with the National Renewable Energy Laboratory (NREL).
 If you have any questions, please email them to firstname.lastname@example.org.